iago-cpalmer/2D-Game-Engine/README.md

 Small features & Bugs to fix:
 - Add rotation pivot to GameObject
-- Bug: sprite does not get drawn in the correct position in Camera when GameObject is rotated more (or less) than 0 degrees.
 - Bug: in some CPUs the DeltaTime does not match the expected value.
 - Bug: some screens do not allow Full Screen Mode.